SEAL-IIT-KGP/.github/README.md

-# .github
+# SEAL GitHub Repository

-Tools and softwares developed by SEAL
+This repository contains the codes and tools developed by SEAL as a part of the ongoing research of the group members.